ryandotnet/ryandotnet/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I'm a self-motivated developer looking to take on challenges in the digital world.
-Critical thinking and problem solving drive my passion to code and the learning process deems the most rewarding part of my journey.
-I'm currently in my exploratory programming phase, but am constantly seeking to absorb and leverage my development skills in the tech industry.

 🚀 Working on proxification software to optimise network routing and reduce packet latency
 🌱 Currently learning TypeScript & Rust